Article

 • for apps, keep yourself grounded in mobile design patterns.

-Refera has an operational dashboard that helps to see all referrals at a glance and understand what doctors and practices perform the best.
-Here, there are no bright visuals, everything holds due to the clear-cut informational blocks, so this is one of the noteworthy dashboard layout examples.
+Refera has an operational dashboard that helps to see all referrals at a glance and understand which doctors and practices perform the best.
+Here, there are no bright visuals.
+Everything holds due to the clear-cut informational blocks, so this is one of the noteworthy dashboard layout examples

 As we needed to combine the metrics with the lists of specific doctors – which appeared depending on the metrics – we combined the cards with the spreadsheets.
 As we've mentioned previously, spreadsheets work best when you need to visualize the list of people with specific characteristics (here, even with actionable buttons).
 And cards allow to distinguish between plain numerical data without the numbers turning into a mess.
 Green colors work for the medical field, and as there's no need to dramatically emphasize specific bits of data, the color palette remained quite muted.